310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}

 {% bubble Subaru %}
-*Huh*?
-You were talking to me much more politely just a second ago; why’d you suddenly start being more casual?[^3]
+*Huh?* You were talking to me much more politely just a second ago; why’d you suddenly start being more casual?[^3]

 Don’t start shortening the distance between us for no reason~ It’s *way* too friendly, like you think you’re above me or something — It annoys me!
 {% endbubble %}